 4 Reasons why INTPs and INTJs might mesh well together

 - Imagine the rousing intellectual discussions they will have.
 They will both appreciate that there will always be something new to learn from one another.

 - Neither one would have any desire or expectation for a wildly social lifestyle.

 - Both would happily give each other sufficient alone time.

 - They would understand the other’s emotional limitations.

 4 Reasons why there might be problems in an INTP and INTJ friendship

-- They may feel that they’re in competition intellectually or may feel compelled to outdo each other.
+- They may feel they compete intellectually or are compelled to outdo each other.

 - Their day-to-day lifestyles may clash dramatically.

-- Each will inevitably start to view the other as inflexible and unreasonable because of their unwillingness to see other perspectives.
+- Each will inevitably start to view the other as inflexible and unreasonable because of their unwillingness to see different perspectives.